Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/data-generator/README.md

 ### Creating a Device for IoT Hub

-TODO: This might benefit with being pulled up to the Root README, but the script lives here for now.

 1. Open a Terminal (or Git Bash session for Windows users) and change the directory to `data-generator`
    - For example (at the root level of this project):
      ```